Chapter Twenty-Two - The Originals

 I realize that most of my music sounds film score-ish.
 In fact, many people say that to me.
 But I know it’s because I feel good pieces have to tell a story.
 I was like that in video editing, too.
 Every montage had to say something, even if it was just a bunch of pictures being cut together.

 I was very clearly able to see the visuals for this piece.
-Kai doodling at table, his crayons taking him out to sea, captaining a boat, fighting off pirates, climbing a huge wall, slaying a dragon and saving a princess.
+Kai doodling at a table, his crayons taking him out to sea, captaining a boat, fighting off pirates, climbing a huge wall, slaying a dragon and saving a princess.

 For some mentors, it is about structure.
 Story is also structure.
 Beginning-middle-and end.
 Make it grow.
 Take us on a journey.